-Each jurisdiction is notified through email of its results of the assessment.
+Each jurisdiction is notified through email of its results of the BMP and point source data assessment.
 Typically, jurisdictions are asked for more-detailed written explanations of the quality of data that potentially could be in error - more detailed than information in their QAPP that is part of the EPA review process.
-Generally, EPA is looking for trends in reported implementation, BMP project information, and modeled nutrient and sediment loads that seem illogical and where there is no explanation for the anomalies in the jurisdiction's BMP Verification Program Plan.
+Generally, EPA is looking for trends in reported implementation, BMP project information, and modeled nutrient and sediment loads that seem illogical and where there is no explanation for the anomalies in the jurisdiction's BMP Verification Program Plan, which is part of the QAPP.
+The full guidelines for the QAPP are in the BMP Verification Framework Appendix Q.